What types of polished concrete do you offer?

 What type of flooring would you recommend for an industrial setting?

 If I’m building a new house and pouring a new slab, at what stage is it best to get the concrete polished?

-OzGrind should be consulted from the very early stages of the build – we have some information that you can give to your concreter which informs them of the best way to pour the slab so that you will get the best results.
+OzGrind should be consulted from the very early stages of the build – we have some information that you can give to your concreter which informs them of the best way to pour the slab for getting the best polished concrete results.

 Will you do work rural & regional areas in Queensland?

 Is polished concrete expensive?